1962 Ceylonese coup attempt: Impact and effects of the coup

 The primary result of the coup attempt was that it led Sirima Bandaranaike to develop a distrust of the military.
 Senior appointments in the armed services and the police were made from officers trusted by the government and not on seniority as such as in the case of the IGP and the Army Commander.
 In the latter, B. R. Heyn was overlooked in favor of Richard Udugama.

 This practice was continued by successive governments and had a negative effect on the professionalism and impartiality of the armed forces and the police.
 Funding for the services were cut drastically in the immediate aftermath, greatly affecting its growth and disabling its ability of defending Ceylon in the long term.

-Military hardware procurements limited.
-The Navy was hard hit, many of its ships were sold and its blue water capability lost, it would not regain it former ability until the 1980s and 1990s.
+Military hardware procurements were limited.
+The Navy was hardest hit, with many of its ships were sold and its blue water capability lost, it would not regain it former ability until the 2000s, having rebuilt its brown water capability over the 1980s and 1990s.
 Inter service cooperation in the form of joint operations were suspended.

-Following the Bandaranaike government's electoral defeat in 1965, Dudley Senanayake became Prime Minister.
+Following the Bandaranaike government's electoral defeat in 1965, Dudley Senanayake became prime minister.
 To prevent a future coup he empowered the Special Branch of the Ceylon Police Force charged with internal security.

 Sirima Bandaranaike's distrust continued into her second term in 1970, fearful of another military coup, she had the police units such as the Special Branch reorganized and appointed her cousin Anuruddha Ratwatte as commanding officer of the Army's Field Security Detachment tasked with identifying leaders of a potential coup.

-As a result, the military was under strength and ill-equipped to deal with the 1971 JVP Insurrection, which took the Bandaranaike government by complete surprise.
+As a result, the military was under strength and ill-equipped to deal with the 1971 JVP Insurrection, which took the Bandaranaike government by complete surprise and almost defeated.
 To overcome the perilous situation Ceylon had to rely on help from other countries.

 Finally when Bandaranaike government introduced a new constitution in 1972, it declared Sri Lanka as a republic breaking the last remaining links to the British Empire, including the final level of judicial appeal to the Privy Council.